 How to rabbit proof your home & stop your rabbit chewing electrical wires & power cables

-It is important for your house rabbits health and happiness that you share lots of time together.
-For most people this involves relaxing in a room that also contains electrical equipment such as TVs, stereos and games consoles which can be dangerous if not deadly for a rabbit if left exposed.
-Unfortunately you can’t train your house rabbit not to chew on power cables, wires, and other dangerous electrical equipment.
-Unlike other domesticated pets you can train, rabbits are still quite wild in comparison.
-They don’t learn instructions easily and it only takes a moment of distraction for a tragic and avoidable accident to occur or damage that could lead to expensive repairs.
+It is important for your house rabbits health and happiness that you share lots of time together, for most people this involves relaxing at home in front of the TV, tablet or games consoles.
+Unfortunately these electrical devices and their power supplys can be very dangerous even deadly if chewed on by your unsuspecting bunny.
+The soft plastic insulation around a power cord offers no protection from sharp teeth and the crawl spaces around the back of your TV or stereo center can be especially dangerous for a curious house rabbit.
+Unfortunately you can’t train your house rabbit not to chew on things, they forget easily and it only takes a your back to be turned for a moment for a tragic accident to occur or damage that could lead to expensive repairs.

 Bunny proofing check list